 Introduction / History

-In Tanzania nearly 185,000 people are deaf.
+Tanzania Deaf Community has about 324,000 people scattered in 31 regions of a country of 44 million.
 According to 2005 estimates by the World Health Organization, 278 million people worldwide have moderate to profound hearing loss in both ears.
 80% of deaf and hearing-impaired people live in low- and middle-income countries.

 In adults, hearing impairment and deafness often make it difficult to obtain, perform, and keep employment.
 Both children and adults may suffer from social stigmatization and isolation as a result of hearing impairment.
 Many hearing people tend to think the deaf are not very intelligent because of the communication barriers, as well as the speech patterns deaf exhibit.
 Many deaf people feel hearing people oppress them and purposely withhold information from them.